SUPPORTED PROGRAMS

 Ontario Youth Apprenticeship Program (OYAP)

 Ontario Youth Apprenticeship Program (OYAP) is a School to Work program that opens the door for students to explore and work in apprenticeship occupations starting in Grade 11 or Grade 12 through the Cooperative Education program.
-OBEP assists this program by connecting associations and major employers with local Passport to Prosperity program coordinators.
+OBEP assists this program by connecting associations and major employers.

 Specialist High Skills Major (SHSM)